The Cost of Living in Portugal: Compared Costs of 3 Portuguese Cities

 • Fixed expenses – already mentioned in the previous point.

-• Food – it includes home-cooked meals and economic takeaways.
+• Groceries – it includes home-cooked meals and economic takeaways.

 • Transports – we consider the use of public transport.